nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 <md>**Steps to set up assignment.json file:**</md>

-* The professor, before each semester, may update the assignment.json file to consist of the assignments present for that semeester.
+* The TA, before each semester, may update the assignment.json file to consist of the assignments present for that semester.
 * However, if there is a need for a manual update, please follow the steps as shown below.

 1. Create a file name called `assignment.json` in the `/data` folder.